Menu

 • WEBINAR: Electric Transmission and the Energy Transition - Perspectives From Africa, Europe, and North America

-This webinar, co-hosted by the Institute for Policy Integrity and the European University Institute’s Florence School of Regulation, will explore the challenges, strategies, and evolving dynamics associated with electric transmission infrastructure in the context of the global energy transition.
-We will analyze three distinct regions, shedding light on the varied approaches each takes to address imperatives such as sustainability, reliability, resilience, accessibility, and affordability within their energy systems.
-By presenting a tri-continental perspective, the debate will provide a nuanced understanding of regional intricacies, offering valuable insights for policymakers, industry leaders, and researchers alike.
+This webinar, co-hosted by the Institute for Policy Integrity and the European University Institute’s Florence School of Regulation, explored the challenges, strategies, and evolving dynamics associated with electric transmission infrastructure in the context of the global energy transition.
+We analyzed three distinct regions, shedding light on the varied approaches each takes to address imperatives such as sustainability, reliability, resilience, accessibility, and affordability within their energy systems.
+By presenting a tri-continental perspective, the debate provided a nuanced understanding of regional intricacies, offering valuable insights for policymakers, industry leaders, and researchers alike.